canihavesomecoffee/theTVDbAPI/README.md

 ## Documentation

-The official API documentation can be found here: [https://api.thetvdb.com/swagger]().
+The official API documentation can be found here: [https://thetvdb.github.io/v4-api/]().

-For usage examples of the API, please refer to the examples folder.
+For usage examples of the API, please refer to the examples' folder.

 ### Authentication